 This code guide is primarily for my own benefit (but feel free to use it also) so that when writing code and organizing files I can focus on solving problems without having to think too much about minor details such as code formatting.
 This article was inspired by codeguide.co. (more…)

-I put together a new PC recently and when I was choosing the parts I had a seemingly endless list of possible choices to make.
+I put together a new PC recently (as shown above) and when I was choosing the parts I had a seemingly endless list of possible choices to make.
 Which graphics card?
 Are there any new graphics cards coming out soon?
 How is this graphics card different from this other one?
 Which one is the most appropriate for me considering cost and the performance I need?
 And that is just one component of about ten to go through.
 I honestly wish that hardware manufacturers (and all industries for that matter) would clearly describe who their products are for and how it differs from all of their other products. (more…)

 imgBox is a tiny lightbox script written as a jQuery plugin.
 The idea was to create a tiny yet responsive, accessible and stable lightbox script.
 It doesn't have all the bells and whistles and it's not supposed to, but here is what it does have: (more…)